-- Emotional – being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures).
+- Emotional – being unfriendly, not including people, hiding peoples’ things.

-- Physical – pushing, kicking, hitting, punching or any use of violence.
+- Physical – pushing, kicking, hitting, punching or any other violence.

-- Sexual – unwanted physical contact or sexually abusive comments.
+- Sexual – unwanted physical contact or sexual comments.

-- Homophobic – because of, or focussing on the issue of sexuality.
+- Homophobic – focussing on a person’s sexuality.

 Why is it Important to Respond to Bullying?

 Bullying hurts.
-No one deserves to be a victim of bullying.
-Everybody has the right to be treated with respect.
+Everybody should be treated with respect.